aws/aws-lc-rs/book/src/faq.md

 * Must be a platform and CPU architecture supported by [AWS-LC][AWS-LC].
 * Must be a platform supported by the Rust compiler with support for the full standard library.
   See the Rust compiler's [platform support][rustc] documentation.
-* If the underlying `aws-lc-sys` or `aws-lc-fips-sys` crate don't have pre-generated bindings for the desired platform then you must use the `bindgen` crate feature of `aws-lc-rs` to enable generation of the FFI bindings for the desired platform and architecture.
+* If the underlying `aws-lc-sys` or `aws-lc-fips-sys` crates don't have pre-generated bindings for the desired platform then you must use the `bindgen` crate feature of `aws-lc-rs` to enable generation of the FFI bindings for the desired platform and architecture.
 See [Requirements](requirements/README.md) for more details on what build dependencies are required for target platforms.